 Have you ever wondered what it’s like to be a film extra?
-I did, and on a fluke I responded to an online advert in an English-language, French newspaper.
-They needed people to be a film extra for a film to be shot in Paris and Bordeaux.
-So I thought, cool, why not?
+I did, and on a fluke I responded to an advert in a French newspaper.
+They needed people to be extras for a film they were shooting in Paris and Bordeaux.
+I wanted to give it a try.

 Film extras needed for an American film

 - 1 Draft a quality letter to be accepted as a film extra